vmpstr/htmldemos/gestures/README.md

   <img src="resources/overscroll.gif">
 </p>

+**_Note: The structure would be similar whether the relationship is established with CSS properties or HTML attributes_**

 ([simple polyfill on codepen](https://codepen.io/Vladimir-Levin-the-flexboxer/pen/wBMavyM))

 Note for completeness, `overscroll-area` should be able to take a list of dashed